node-loaders/loaders/workspaces/mock/README.md

 mockedModule.join();
 ```

-For better interoperability make sure to use [@node-loaders/auto](../auto/README.md).
+When using in combination with others @node-loaders modules make sure to use [@node-loaders/auto](https://github.com/node-loaders/loaders/tree/main/workspaces/auto#node-loadersauto) for better interoperability .

 ## License